nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 configuration of 802.11e/WMM-style QoS support.

 There are also several **rate control algorithms** that can be used by the MAC low layer.
-A complete list of available rate control algorithms is provided in a separate section.
+These are all implemented as subclasses of ``ns3::WifiRemoteStationManager.`` A complete list of available rate control algorithms is provided in a separate section.

 MAC low layer
 ==============

-The **MAC low layer** is split into three main components:
+The lower MAC is split into three main components:

 #. ``ns3::FrameExchangeManager`` a class hierarchy which implement the frame exchange
    sequences introduced by the supported IEEE 802.11 amendments.
 It also handles